You're staring at a recipe that calls for 3 quarts of chicken broth. Plus, your measuring cup only shows cups. Now what?

 1 gallon = 4 quarts = 8 pints = 16 cups

 That means 1 quart = 4 cups.
-Think about it: always.
 No exceptions.
+On the flip side, always.
 Well, almost always — more on that in a minute.

 The quart shows up constantly in American cooking.
-Now, ice cream containers.
-But broth cartons.
+In practice, ice cream containers.
+Which means broth cartons.
 Mason jars.
-That big pot your grandmother used for Sunday sauce.
+Still, that big pot your grandmother used for Sunday sauce.
 If you cook at all in the US, you're going to run into quarts.

 Liquid Quarts vs. Dry Quarts